chadac/golang/src/cmd/compile/internal/ssa/README.md

 ### Hacking on SSA

-While most compiler passes are implemented directly in Go code, some others are code generated.
+While most compiler passes are implemented directly in Golang code, some others are code generated.
 This is currently done via rewrite rules, which have their own syntax and are maintained in `_gen/*.rules`.
 Simpler optimizations can be written easily and quickly this way, but rewrite rules are not suitable for more complex